 If you do decide to part ways or get divorced, then you’re going to need to work out a child support agreement.
 With the help of an experienced Houston child support lawyer, you can do just that, hopefully walking away amicably from your relationship and ensuring your children feel happy, healthy, and safe throughout the entire challenging and emotional process.

-At Boudreaux Hunter & Associates, LLC, our family & child support law firm helps parents resolve the complex issues that come along with divorce, including the matters of child custody and support.
+At Boudreaux Hunter & Associates, LLC, our Houston child support lawyers help parents resolve the complex issues that come along with divorce, including the matters of child custody and support.
 We know you may be going through one of the most difficult times in your life, but with us by your side, you can rest easier knowing that you have a team of compassionate legal professionals advocating for your rights.

 Child support is a monthly payment that usually a non-custodial parent makes to a custodial parent following the dissolution of their relationship.
 Since the non-custodial parent is not cohabitating with the children or spending most of their time with them, they need to pay child support to ensure that the primary parent has everything they need to properly take care of their children.